-Their favourite material to work in, Gillie and Marc have become extremely experienced at working in bronze.
-Their public sculptures, all expertly sculpted in bronze, can be seen around the globe, beloved by locals and tourist alike.
+Gillie and Marc have become extremely experienced at working in bronze, making it their favorite material.
+Their public sculptures, all expertly sculpted in bronze, can be seen around the globe and are loved by locals and tourist alike.
 But the artists don’t only create monumental bronze sculptures.
 They also scale them down so you can take one of their beautiful bronze masterpieces home with you.

 The artists love working in bronze for many reasons.
 Bronze is a very hardy material and will last forever.
-The material has been used for millennia, with some over 2500 years old that are still in existence.
-Bronze is also a non-polluting and very sustainable material to use.
+The material has been used for millennia, with some 2500 year-old artworks still in existence today.
 It is an alloy made primarily from two chemical elements found naturally in the environment - copper and tin.
 These two natural elements are mined from ore and are found in many day to day items such as wiring and plumbing.
-Copper is also 100% recyclable with around 40% of the world’s supply coming from recycled products.
+Copper is also 100% recyclable, with around 40% of the world’s supply coming from recycled products.
 Silicon bronze contains no lead or any other elements that are harmful to either humans or the environment.
-Finally, bronze is very easy to clean, allowing you to admire your precious sculpture with minimal upkeep.
+Finally, bronze is very easy to clean, allowing you to enjoy your precious sculpture with minimal upkeep.

-Experts in colouring bronze, Gillie and Marc enjoy experimenting with their sculptures, adding a splash of colour to brighten the work, making it even more unique.
-This technique is very difficult so is not commonly practised, making these Gillie and Marc sculptures even more precious.
+As experts in coloring bronze, Gillie and Marc enjoy experimenting with their sculptures, adding a splash of color to brighten the work, making it even more unique.

-For the most part, fibreglass sculptures are the same as resin sculptures.
+For the most part, fiberglass sculptures are the same as resin sculptures.

 Resin is a mixture of materials including urethane, silicone, epoxy and polyester.
 While these all make it very strong it is not indestructible.
 One of the major things to watch out for when caring for your sculpture is to give it some extra love when it starts to cool down.
 Cold temperatures can cause the resin to crack.
 As the temperature drops the material contracts.
 When the temperature rises the material expands.
 This change causes the material to crack.
 So once winter is on the way make sure you bring any outdoor resin sculptures inside to keep them nice and toasty.

-When creating beautiful sculptures in fibreglass and resin, Gillie and Marc like to have a bit of fun.
-Sometimes works are crafted in one bold colour, sometimes they are splashed with many colours, and sometimes they are even transparent.
+When creating beautiful sculptures in fiberglass and resin, Gillie and Marc like to have a bit of fun.
+Sometimes works are crafted in one bold color, sometimes they are splashed with many colors, and sometimes they are even transparent.

-For every purchase of a fibreglass or bronze sculpture you will receive a certificate of authenticity, titled, signed, dated and editioned by the artists.
+For every purchase of a fiberglass or bronze sculpture you will receive a certificate of authenticity, titled, signed, dated and editioned by the artists.